Go to content

 Screenshot of the logotype page on design.feelgood.se.

-The logotype page ended up looking very similar to the early sketch.
+The logotype page ended up looking very similar to the above sketch.

-With limited time on our hands, the team and I decided to ship a first version with just the basics and then gradually add more.
+With very limited time on our hands, the team and I decided to ship a first version with just the basics and then gradually add more content.

-In between the updates, we were going to share the website with designers and developers for feedback.
+In between updates, we planned to get feedback by sharing the website with designers and developers.
 The first version included:

 • Icons